teimurjan/teimurjan.github.io.development/src/posts/2019-11-27-digits-recognizer-from-zero-to-an-applicaiton.md

 </div>

-Checkout the [DEMO](web-digits-recognizer.herokuapp.com).
+Check out the [DEMO](web-digits-recognizer.herokuapp.com).
 All code is available on my [Github repository ](https://github.com/teimurjan/digits-recognizer).

 ### Conclusion

 I understand that the quality of this classifier is not so good as you want.
-That's it because of the big difference between train and actual data.
-But the reason of creating this project is just to learn something new and share this knowledge with others.
+That's it because of the big difference between the training and the actual data.
+But the reason for creating this project is just to learn something new and share this knowledge with others.
 Thank you for reading this article, hope you've discovered lots of interesting things, keep on studying and improve yourselves. 🙌